samstephen/06-23-cookcolab/README.md

 ####Description

-A user can have more than one recipe.
+A user can have multiple recipes; a recipe can have multiple tags and one category.

-#####Each recipe will show:
+#####Each recipe's content will show:
-* the publish date
 * a list of ingredients associated
-* documented instructions by the user
+* documented instructions of cooking the recipe by the user

+A recipe will also have a "published date."
-The author of a recipe may categorize the recipe by Breakfast, Lunch, Dinner, or Snack.
+The author may categorize the recipe by Breakfast, Lunch, Dinner, or Snack.
 The author may also tag the recipe - e.g. #quick #simple #bacon